 Get Help at a Dual Diagnosis Rehab Near You

 Part of recovery treatment is meeting patients where they’re at in their recovery journey.
 Therefore, patients have flexibility when it comes to selecting the program that best suits their unique situation.
-If you have any additional questions about how a dual diagnosis rehab can help you recover from any type of mental health and substance use disorder, call the admissions office at 352-600-3288.
 You can even fill out a confidential patient form online.
 Handling the symptoms of co-occurring disorders may seem impossible right now.
 But with the proper help, you can regain control of your mental health.
 Seeking help is the first step in achieving long-term sobriety.